Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Future Directions

 Despite their powerful capabilities, LAMs are often too large and resource-intensive for direct deployment on aerial platforms with limited computational capacity.
-Future work could focus on model adaptation strategies such as dynamic pruning and quantization, along with edge computing techniques that support collaborative inference among LAPs.
+Moreover, privacy preservation is also a critical concern in distributed environments.
+Future work could focus on optimizing model architectures through dynamic pruning and quantization and edge computing techniques, enabling more efficient execution.
+Furthermore, federated learning can be incorporated into LAMs to ensure that sensitive data is never shared directly.}}